225junior/225junior/README.md

 🌱 I am currently learning **C#** and also interested in **Web Development** with php but i am a php expert 😎

-💪 I am very strong in 🐘 PHP, HTML, Css and JavaScript
+💪 I am very strong in 🐘 PHP, HTML, CSS and JavaScript

 🎯 My Goal is to Contribute to as many **open source project** as possible to become stronger and stronger and surpass everyone 😎🤣